VictorObrist/VictorObrist/README.md

 Passionate about continuous learning and applying new technologies to drive innovation.

-- 👨🏻‍💻 Love programming and gaming.
+- 👨🏻‍💻 Love game programming.
 - 🎯 Experienced in the full cycle of game development, from prototyping to release.
 - 🧠 Love sharing knowledge.